Donyi-Polo: Sedi and Keyum

-In the Donyi-Polo belief, the fountain god that begets the universe (God or the Godhead) is referred to as Sedi by the Minyong and Padam, Jimi by the Galo.
-All things and beings are parts of the body of Sedi: in creation, the hair of Sedi becomes the plants of the earth, his tears become rain and water, his bones become rocks and stones, and his two eyes become Donyi (the Sun) and Polo (the Moon).
-Sedi, after creation, is a deus otiosus but continues to observe creation through his eyes, his double aspect veiling-unveiling-revealing himself.
+In the formalised Donyi-Polo belief system, the fountain god that begets the universe is referred to as Sedi by the Minyong and Padam and as Jimi by the Galo.
+All things and beings are held to be parts of the body of Sedi: at creation his hair became the plants of the earth, his tears the rain and waters, his bones the rocks and stones, and his two eyes Donyi (the Sun) and Polo (the Moon).
+After the act of creation Sedi withdraws as a deus otiosus but continues to observe creation through his eyes, his double aspect veiling, unveiling, and finally revealing himself.

-In Galo beliefs, Jimi manifests as Melo (Sky) and Sidi (Earth), out of the interaction of which all things and beings are born, including Donyi and Polo.
-There are other myths explaining the meaning of the duality Donyi and Polo.
+In Galo belief, Jimi manifests as Melo (Sky) and Sidi (Earth), out of whose interaction all things and beings, including Donyi and Polo, are born.
+Other myths offer alternative interpretations of the duality of Donyi and Polo.

-According to Talom Rukbo's theology, all celestial bodies including Earth, all things, originate from one source, Keyum (nothingness or the vacuum).
-Donyi-Polo is the polar force that generates all stars; the physical Sun and Moon (respectively, Bomong and Boo) near the Earth and humanity, are bodily manifestations of the universal unseen power Donyi-Polo, with Bomong carrying out the centralising power of Donyi, and Boo the Polo power of life-giving.
+According to Talom Rukbo's theology, all celestial bodies, including the Earth, and all things in existence, originate from one source: Keyum (nothingness, or the vacuum).
+Donyi-Polo is the polar force that generates all stars; the physical Sun and Moon visible from Earth, Bomong and Boo, are bodily manifestations of this unseen universal power, with Bomong embodying the centralising force of Donyi and Boo the life-giving force of Polo.

 Donyi and Polo

-Donyi (Sun) and Polo (Moon)—which are, respectively, female and male in the Tibeto-Burman tradition; called Ane Donyi ("Mother Sun") and Abu Polo ("Father Moon")—constitute a notion similar to the yin and yang of Chinese culture.
-It is the analogy through which the Divinity (Sedi) can be described, representing the way in which the divine principle manifests itself, that is: eternally veiling, unveiling and then revealing himself in nature; providing harmony and balance to the universe, for example in the alternation of light and darkness, heat and cool, or unity (analogically, the Sun of the daily sky) and multiplicity (analogically, the stars of the night sky).
+Donyi (Sun) and Polo (Moon), respectively female and male in the Tibeto-Burman tradition, are addressed as Ane Donyi ("Mother Sun") and Abu Polo ("Father Moon").
+The pair forms a notion structurally analogous to the yin and yang of Chinese culture and is the conceptual lens through which the Divinity (Sedi) is described.
+They are held to represent the way in which the divine principle manifests itself in nature, providing harmony and balance in the alternation of light and darkness, heat and cool, and unity and multiplicity (analogous to the daytime sky and the night sky).